 In the last week of February, NASA announced the discovery of a spectacular “sister solar system,” a mere 39 light-years away, boasting not one, but seven Earth-size planets, all of which huddle around their ultra-cool dwarf star TRAPPIST-1, much like a family around a campfire.

-They appear to be rocky; have surface temperatures ranging between a life-friendly 32 to 212 degrees Fahrenheit; and even host liquid water.
+They appear to be rocky; have surface temperatures ranging from 32 to 212 Fahrenheit; and even host liquid water.

-The closest planet only takes 1.5 days to orbit the parent star; the sixth planet, 13 days.
-Compare that to our own solar system, where the closest planet, Mercury, takes 88 days to orbit the Sun and Neptune, the farthest planet, takes 165 years.
+The closest planet takes a mere 1.5 days to orbit its parent star; the sixth, 13 days.
+Compare that to our own solar system, where Mercury takes 88 days to orbit the Sun; Neptune, the most distant planet, 165 years.